The Mythical Ark: Adventures in Love & Happiness

 The Mythical Ark: Adventures in Love & Happiness (喜羊羊与灰太狼之喜气羊羊过蛇年) is a 2013 Chinese animated film part of the film series based on the animated television series Pleasant Goat and Big Big Wolf.
 It is preceded by Mission Incredible: Adventures on the Dragon's Trail (2012) and is followed by Meet the Pegasus (2014).

 Plot

-Wolffy invents "Weather control" to capture goats but end up losing control of wind, rain, thunder and lightning.
+Wolffy invents "weather control" to capture the goats, but ends up losing control of wind, rain, thunder and lightning.
 Thereby, Green-Green Grassland suffers a lot from the changeable weather.
-In order to initiate the ark to take the Green-Green Grassland residents away from disaster, the goats start their journey of finding a snake tribe that has been missing for thousand years.
-It takes them a while to notice that their new friend Bieber is exactly the extinct snake.
-Luckily, tribes work together to solve the weather chaos despite their differences and save the Green-Green Grassland.
+In order to initiate the ark to take the Green-Green Grassland residents away from disaster, the goats start their journey of finding a snake tribe that has been missing for a thousand years.
+It takes them a while to notice that their new friend Bieber is the exact extinct snake.
+Luckily, the tribes work together to solve the weather chaos despite their differences and save the Green-Green Grassland.